markikollasch/book-template/README.md

 The source directory.
 All of the files needed to assemble your book should live there.
 Other files (like notes) should be put somewhere else.
-Markdown files in this directory will be automatically included.
+Files in this directory matching your input extensions (`.md` and `.txt` by default) will be included automatically, and interpreted as Markdown files.
 Non-Markdown files will need to be included explicitly by editing the `Makefile`.

 - `src/000-chapter-1.md`, `src/001-writing-style.md`, etc.: